jradd/django-newproj-template/readme.md

     (host) $ mkdir ~/website && cd $_

-When you're all done, this directory will contain a directory named _djangoproj_ that matches up with `/vagrant/.virutalenvs/djangoproj` in the virtual envirionment.
+When you're all done, this directory will contain a directory named `myproject` that matches up with `/vagrant/myproject` in the virtual envirionment.
 Virtualbox keeps the two directories in sync so changes to one will be made in the other.
+This directory contains Django's `manage.py` file as well as the project's fabfile and PIP requirements doc.
+Within it is a second `myproject` directory which contains the Django project.

 Create a place for the Chef cookbooks.
 From within the base directory run: